10 Tips To Go From Stinky to Stellar – Destroying and/or Removing Odor Tips

 There are primers specifically formulated to stop odor and prevent stains from seeping through your paint color.
 There are even formulas that target smoke smell.
 One such primer is KILLZ.
 Some have had luck using KILLZ Primer alone, but if the smell is strong, primer alone will not do the job.
 I know this from personal experience renovating homes.
 If you cover up a wall that stinks even with strong oil based primer like Killz, it is NOT a guarantee you’ve solved the problem.
 THAT IS WHY pre-treating with TSP and ozone if it makes sense is some extra insurance that it’ll get done right.
 Once the primer is painted on you won’t be able to solve for odors buried underneath.
 The TSP will help the primer go on better too.

 Remember for really tough smoke odor jobs elbow grease will Trump Ozone.
 But you can’t get in the duct work and ozone can.
 So for that Ozone is still a winner.
 If you live in Southeast Michigan and you’re prepared to spend some money now to get more later (from a home sale) then call me.
 I’ve got a crew that can TSP and ozonate your property to mitigate the smoke odor damage.
 I’ll tell you now I won’t go out for less than $3000 to both TSP and ozonate but that’s a small price to pay when compared to someone buying your troubled stinky property.
 You’ll get 10%-30% less for your home if it’s got the stink stigma attached.
 Partly because it’ll go stale on the market as well.
 Smells are unknowns and people don’t like unknowns.
+Uncertainty is a trust issue.
+Trust is paramount to all dealings.
 Broken furnaces, windows, plumbing electrical and even roofs are easy to get your head around but odors scare people.
 So be proactive and solve the problem.